 The world has changed

 The economics of ICT have been dealt another disruptive shock by the advent of cloud computing.
 At the end of the 19th century, each organisation made their own arrangements for power generation.
 The construction of the electricity grid fundamentally changed the cost of power, and inexorably led to the decline of organisation-based power generation, although this was strongly resisted by the suppliers and managers whose positions and expertise was based on effective management of power generation equipment.
-We are seeing a similar shift in the world of information processing through the advent of the “cloud computing”, well described in the book
+We are seeing a similar shift in the world of information processing through the advent of the “cloud computing”, well described in the book The Big Switch.

 In addition, we are seeing a levelling of person to person connectedness that bypasses traditional channels.
 This creates the opportunity for groups with a common interest to create a tight community where ideas are generated, discussed, refined and crystallised from a diversity of participants.
 The velocity of circulation of information, across organisation and national boundaries, is faster than interactions between people physically located in the same building.
 It really does not matter where you are in order to join a discussion, which has a huge impact on the economics of social production.
 The Wealth of Networks explains this further.